BIMSBbioinfo/pigx_sars-cov-2/README.md

 ## Installation from source

 You can also install PiGx-SARS-CoV-2 from source manually.
-Make sure that all the required dependencies (for this see e.g [configure.ac](https://github.com/BIMSBbioinfo/pigx_sars-cov-2/blob/main/configure.ac)) are installed e.g. by installing them through a package manager like Conda.
-However, we can highly recommend using Guix (see above)
+Make sure that all the required dependencies (for this see e.g [configure.ac](https://github.com/BIMSBbioinfo/pigx_sars-cov-2/blob/main/configure.ac)) are installed e.g. by installing them through a package manager like Guix or Conda.
+We recommend using Guix to install the complete pipeline (see above).

 <details>
     <summary> The following tools must be available (latest version): </summary>